Interview with Paul Mullins, Director, Strategy on his career from Loughborough Graduate to Director.

 What did you like about studying in Loughborough?
 It wasn’t the studying that I loved, it was the chance to get involved in pretty much any sport available!
 I played football for Loughborough and some inter-hall football.
 Alongside Squash, Golf, Badminton, Cricket on a regular basis with friends.

-Why did you chose that university?
+Why did you choose that university?
 Sport!

 Your favourite student hang outs?
 5 years later I’m struggling to remember all of the names – but Hey Ewe and FND definitely left a lasting impression on me…